supernova4869/s_mmpbsa/docs/index.rst

 Getting Started
 --------

-Please refer to the :doc:`installation_en` chapter to install s_mmpbsa, and then check the :doc:`quick_start_en` chapter to learn the basic usage流程.
+Please refer to the :doc:`installation` chapter to install s_mmpbsa, and then check the :doc:`quick_start` chapter to learn the basic usage流程.

-For detailed usage instructions, please refer to the :doc:`usage_en` chapter, which contains usage methods and examples of various functions.
+For detailed usage instructions, please refer to the :doc:`usage` chapter, which contains usage methods and examples of various functions.

 Getting Help
 --------